Western States Corrosion Seminar & CP Tester Course - May 6-8, 2008

 www.americanconstruction.com

-Instructor: Barry Barman, CSI Services, Thousand Oaks, CA www.csiservices.biz
+Instructor: Mr. Pat Sweeney, CSI Services, Thousand Oaks, CA www.csiservices.biz

 This presentation breaks the inspection process down into three main areas: surface preparation, coating application, and final inspection.
 A variety of coating inspection equipment will be on display and hands-on demonstrations will be conducted.